adonisjs/v5-docs/content/guides/database/migrations.md

 ```

 ### Drop tables and migrate
-Unlike the `migration:refresh` command, the `migration:reset` command will not run the `down` method of the migration files.
+Unlike the `migration:refresh` command, the `migration:fresh` command will not run the `down` method of the migration files.
 Instead, it will drop all the tables using the `db:wipe` command and then run the `migration:run` command.

 ```sh
 node ace migration:fresh